 Both of these arrhythmias usually occur in people without a heart disorder and are harmless.
 The premature beat itself is not felt.
 What is felt is the following normal heartbeat, which occurs after a slight delay and is slightly stronger than usual.
 Although people feel as if their heart skipped a beat, it actually did not.

-Other arrhythmias that cause palpitations include
+Other arrhythmias that cause palpitations and may be caused by serious heart disorders include

 These other arrhythmias involve the heart beating much faster than normal.
 Arrhythmias in which the heart beats too slowly rarely cause palpitations, although some people do feel the slow rate.